Mortgage Calculator

 3. Add annual property tax and annual home insurance estimates for the home.

-4. Include monthly HOA fees and PMI if they apply to your situation.
+4. Include monthly HOA fees, and add PMI only if you want to include your own monthly PMI estimate.

-5. Review the difference between principal and interest, total monthly housing payment, loan amount, and total interest paid over the loan term.
+5. Review the total monthly housing payment first, then compare it with the base principal-and-interest payment, loan amount, total principal and interest paid, and total interest paid over the loan term.

-This works well for early home-buying research, comparing listings, or seeing how a larger down payment changes both borrowing cost and monthly payment.
+This works well for early home-buying research, comparing listings, or seeing how a larger down payment changes both the base mortgage payment and the all-in monthly housing estimate.

 How it works